How Accurate Is Geofencing Tied to a Billboard for Mobile Retargeting?

 How GPS-verified delivery (CPVD) differs

-WilDi Maps replaces the impression-and-retarget model with Cost Per Verified Delivery (CPVD): $0.20 per delivery to a real driver phone moving through a corridor you've leased.
+WilDi Maps replaces the impression-and-retarget model with Cost Per Verified Delivery (CPVD): from $0.25 per delivery to a real driver phone moving through a corridor you own.
 Each delivery is GPS-verified at the device level, not inferred from a bid-stream proximity guess.

 The architectural difference is who owns the location signal.
 In billboard mobile retargeting, the platform infers location from a third-party SDK's bid request and pays an exchange to bid against guessed proximity.
 In CPVD, the operator's own application reports the device's GPS position from the device, in real time, through infrastructure WilDi controls.
 There's no exchange, no match-rate fallout, no bid-stream latency, no Middleman Tax.